bjrnwnklr/AoC/synacor/synacor.md

 - bypass the confirmation mechanism

+## Dumping code into a file
+- Code is from memory 0 to 6068 (ending with ASCII code 4, end of transmission)
+- text seems to start from 6069 to the end.
+It uses all available ASCII codes [http://www.asciitable.com/](http://www.asciitable.com/)

 ## Log analysis:

 - Register 7 (32775) is only checked once, at IP 5451.
 If it is 0 (teleport energy at minimum level), we jump to 5605.